-You have now drawn up a clear list of priorities for your NA but you may have noticed that these are still very much "up in the air".
+You have now drawn up a clear list of priorities for your organisation but you may have noticed that these are still very much "up in the air".
 The priorities are not yet very precise nor do they fit into any kind of definite framework.
-The last step in the Planning phase is to flesh out the priorities by defining objectives and desired results that the NA wants to reach in each area.
+The last step in the Planning phase is to flesh out your priorities by defining objectives and desired results that your wants to reach in each area.